lscoppitto/docs-v3/docs/gettingstarted/4ZeroBox_mobile.md

 After the compilation and flashing, the terminal should show the serial output "Hello from 4ZeroBox Mobile!"

-### **4. Connect to the cloud**
+### **4. Connect to the cloud over cellular network**

-Connecting your devices to the cloud is very easy with zerynth platform.
-You don't need to know security, protocols or certificates, in minutes you will be sending your data to the cloud in a secure way and Zerynth OS will handles all of these details.
+the 4Zerobox handles cellular connectivity seamlessly, just **claim** the device and the extension automatically connects the board to the cloud device, generates and shows cellular information like: MSISDN, IMSI, Modem IMEI and more.

-To connect your device to the cloud, you have to **claim** it.
-It must be done only once, it's just a click and gives you control over the device forever (or until you decide otherwise).
+Insert Zerynth sim in the SIM slot beside the antennas and click on **claim device**, this process must be done only once, it's just a click and gives you control over the device forever (or until you decide otherwise).

-Just click *claim device* in the Zerynth Control Panel.
-You will be asked to
+during the **claim device** process You will be asked to

 *  choose which fleet you want to register your device to.